moomoo-agency/uni-woo-custom-product-options/readme.txt

 == Changelog ==

+= 4.2.0 =
+* Added: suboption conditional logic (currently Select option only)
+* Added: a possibility to display NOVs in cart/order meta
+* Fixed: a bug with saving checkboxes values in order meta

 = 4.1.6 =
 * Added: a possibility to use regular variables and NOVs as cart discounts values
 * Fixed: a bug in formula conditional logic